Code of Conduct

 We have only so many moderators and despite the large amounts of ☕ they consume they cannot be everywhere at once.
 There are three steps you can take when you see something inappropriate, depending on how severe the issue is depends on which step you can take:

-• Report it: Sometimes something is bad enough it needs to be reported, in such case you can do it by right-clicking on players name, and choosing "report" from the dropdown.
-Alternately you can submit the report using the following link: https://server4.beyondallreason.info/battle/ and finding the relevant match, then click the "players" tab and report the user from there.
+- Report it: If something is bad enough that it needs to be reported, you can report ingame by right-clicking on player's name, and choosing "report" from the dropdown.
+Alternatively, you can submit the report using the following link: https://server4.beyondallreason.info/battle/ and finding the relevant match, then clicking the "players" tab and reporting the user from there.

-• In case of having an active griefer in a game, don't retaliate with force, instead use some of available the self-moderation tools.
-Note that retaliating against grieving may result in moderation actions being taken against you.
+- In case of having an active griefer in a game, don't retaliate with force.
+Instead, use some of available the self-moderation tools.
+Note that retaliating against griefing may result in moderation actions being taken against you.
 If you believe it is necessary to prevent someone from persisting in their abusive behavior, try:

-- !kickban <playername> - calls a vote to kick from the lobby and temporarily ban
+- calls a vote to kick and temporarily ban the player from the lobby

-- make sure to explain it in chat so that others know why they should vote him out
+- make sure to explain it in chat so that others know why they should vote them out

-- in case of verbal harassment or spamming you can also call a !mute vote
+- in case of verbal harassment or spamming you can also call a!mute

-• Mute individually - you can do it by right-clicking on players name in lobby and hosing "ignore" form the dropdown menu.
-To do it ingame use ctrl+left click on their name in the player list.
+- Mute individually - you can mute individual players by right-clicking on their name in lobby and choosing "ignore" from the dropdown menu.
+To mute ingame, ctrl+left click on their name in the player list.
+Note that ingame and lobby mutes are different and separate.

 Section A - Be nice to each other

 This section contains things which are less specific and often less problematic in small doses; they're also things people may do by mistake.
-While they are reportable in most cases communication and education will bring about a better result.
+While they are reportable in many cases, communication and education will bring about a better result.

 1. We are a community